-In the estimation work reported here we used a combined approach built on mingling of the production function approach with the statistical filtering.
-Based on the review of alternative theoretical approaches (reduced variant of which is presented in the previous Section), a combined production function model is considered to be the most appropriate framework for estimating NAIRU and potential labour output.
-We suggest to base the model on the Phillips-type relationship and estimate potential employment using two structural equations: wage setting equation in the form of expectation augmented Phillips curve and an employment equation allowing for supply shocks as proxied by labour force participation rate.
+A combined approach built on mingling of the production function approach with the statistical filtering is used in the estimation work reported here.
+Based on the review of alternative theoretical approaches (a reduced variant of which was presented in Section II), a combined production function model is considered to be the most appropriate framework for estimating NAIRU and potential labor output.
+It is suggested to base the model on the Phillips-type relationship and estimate potential employment using two structural equations: a wage setting equation in the form of the expectation augmented Phillips curve and an employment equation allowing for supply shocks as proxied by labor force participation rate.

-Following the approach used by the EC to estimate potential output of the member states we define sustainable rate of labour utilization (N_t^) using the following structural equation:
+Following the approach used by the EC to estimate potential output of the member states in (Denis et al., 2002) and (Denis et al., 2006) the sustainable rate of labor utilization (N_t^) was defined using the following structural equation: